Over- and under-compliance in export controls and sanctions law

 We asked those present:

-The satirical news show “extra3” from German broadcaster ARD examined the EU’s bans on the provision of economic and financial resources in its “Genuinely Crazy” segment of April 25, 2019.
-A family man with an Egyptian surname was cited as an example to illustrate how a 100% match in a sanctions list screening can affect someone’s everyday life.
+In a satirical news show, a family man with an Egyptian surname was once cited as an example to illustrate how a 100% match in a sanctions list screening can affect someone’s everyday life.
 The reported match made it impossible for the man to obtain the official documents he needed for the construction of his home.

 We examined this situation and asked: